 Please note: If you've assigned and posted to Google Classroom, it can take up to five minutes after the scheduled time for the assignment to appear in Google Classroom.

-Note: If students in your class have a Time Limit Accommodation set up, as soon as you define the Time Limit for the formative you will be able to see a list of those students and if needed adjust their accommodation for the specific formative from your assign tab.
+Note: If you're a Gold user and students in your class have a Time Limit Accommodation set up, as soon as you define the Time Limit for the formative you will be able to see a list of those students and if needed adjust their accommodation for the specific formative from your assign tab.

 To set a Time Limit: